Skip to main content

 • currentProcessVersionId: The identifier of the process version currently being executed

-• initiatorType: The type of initiator that created this token (see Initiator types for details)
+• initiatorType: The type of initiator that created this token.
+Set to BOUNDARY_EVENT for tokens started by a boundary event; null otherwise.

 • initiatorId: The identifier of the initiator node or event